solana-labs/solana-web3.js/packages/rpc-spec/README.md

 ### `RpcApi<TRpcMethods>`

-For each of `TRpcMethods` this object exposes a method with the same name that maps between its input arguments and a `RpcApiRequestPlan<TResponse>` that describes how to prepare a JSON RPC request to fetch `TResponse`.
+For each of `TRpcMethods` this object exposes a method with the same name that maps between its input arguments and a `RpcPlan<TResponse>` that describes how to prepare a JSON RPC request to fetch `TResponse`.

 ### `RpcApiMethods`

 This is a marker interface that all RPC method definitions must extend to be accepted for use with the `RpcApi` creator.

-### `RpcApiRequestPlan`
+### `RpcPlan`

 This type allows an `RpcApi` to describe how a particular request should be issued to the JSON RPC server.
 Given a function that was called on a `Rpc`, this object gives you the opportunity to: